antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 A:
 ![](_static/images/MolGenCRC/Findcorgene_MHL1_EPM2IP1.png "EPM2AIP1")

-* Click on view additional details, on which chromosome are both genes located
+* Click on view additional details, on which chromosomes are both genes located

 A: